-In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.2710 A1 are relevant to applying the conceptual framework when providing a legal service to an Audit Client.
-This subsection includes requirements that prohibit Firms and Network Firms from providing certain legal services to Audit Clients in some circumstances because the threats cannot be addressed by applying safeguards.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing a legal service to an Audit Client.

-- 608.23 A1 Legal services are defined as any services for which the individual providing the services must either: - (a) Have the required legal training to practice law; or - (b) Be admitted to practice law before the courts of the jurisdiction in which such services are to be provided.
+- 608.2 A1 Legal services are defined as any services for which the individual providing the services must either: - (a) Have the required legal training to practice law; or - (b) Be admitted to practice law before the courts of the jurisdiction in which such services are to be provided.

-608.2 A2 This subsection deals specifically with:
+- 608.2 A2 This subsection deals specifically with:

 - Providing legal advice.

 - Acting as general counsel.

 - Acting in an advocacy role.